The Wound That Closed the Heart: Understanding the Lover Wound

 This is the central tragedy of the Lover wound: what began as wisdom becomes a prison.
 The very strategy that protected the heart in the season of danger now prevents it from receiving the connection it was built for.

-In relationships, the wound often shows up as a pattern of emotional unavailability that the person themselves cannot fully explain.
+In relationships, the Lover wound shows up as a pattern of emotional unavailability that the person themselves cannot fully explain.
 They want intimacy but fear it.
 They reach toward connection and then pull back at the moment of genuine closeness.
 They are more comfortable being needed than being known.

-In my work with Life Telling Processing, I have observed that the Lover wound is almost always present in the stories of people who describe their inner life as fragmented.
+In my work with Life Telling Processing™, I have observed that the Lover wound is almost always present in the stories of people who describe their inner life as fragmented.
 This is not coincidental.
 The Lover archetype is the part of us that weaves experience into meaning: that takes the raw material of what has happened and holds it with enough tenderness that it can become story rather than wound.

 When the Lover is wounded, this capacity for meaning-making is compromised.
 The painful chapters of the story cannot be held with enough warmth to be integrated.
 They remain as fragments: raw, unprocessed, leaking into the present in the form of triggers, numbness, and the persistent sense that something essential is missing.